Finding the best vape starter kit you can afford is one of the best things you can do if you’re trying to make the switch from smoking.

 Similarly, all vaping requires e-liquid, but most kits don’t include e-liquid as standard.

 What Should You Look For in a Vape Pen Starter Kit?

-Although some of the best-reviewed vape mod kits will also include vape juice (such as the VaporFi Vex 150 TC kit), this isn’t common and you’ll need to pick up some e-juice separately in any case.
+Although some of the best-reviewed vape mod kits will also include vape juice, this isn’t common and you’ll need to pick up some e-juice separately in any case.
 Getting an e-juice starter kit or a vape pen starter kit with e-juice is ideal in some ways, but the benefits are quite limited, so you shouldn’t make this a priority.